mandrasch/ddev-laravel-vite/README.md

 - See also https://github.com/tyler36/lara10-base-demo
 - https://github.com/mandrasch/ddev-laravel-breeze-vite/
-- There is also a ddev-addon for vite ([ddev-viteserve](https://github.com/torenware/ddev-viteserve))
 - Connect with the DDEV community on [Discord](https://discord.gg/hCZFfAMc5k)

 More experiments and info about DDEV + vite: https://my-ddev-lab.mandrasch.eu/